-By construction, except for the marginal agent, managers employed in the innovative sector earn strictly positive rents, reflecting the above mentioned scarcity of highly talented managers.
-Thus we can state the following corollary.
+By construction, except for the marginal agent, managers employed in the innovative sector earn strictly positive rents, reflecting the above-mentioned scarcity of highly talented managers.
+Thus, we can state the following corollary.

-Corollary 1: The expected compensation of managers employed in the innovative sector exceeds the sum of their cost of effort and their outside opportunity wage.
-The corresponding infra-marginal rents $(\mathcal{R}(C_i, \theta_t))$ increase, for all managers, as confidence in the strength of the innovative sector increases.
+Corollary 1.
+The expected compensation of managers employed in the innovative sector exceeds the sum of their cost of effort and their outside opportunity wage.
+The corresponding infra-marginal rents $(R(C_i, \theta_t))$ increase, for all managers, as confidence in the strength of the innovative sector increases.

-The quasi-rents in Corollary 1 reflect managers' heterogeneity, similarly to Berk and Green (2004).
+The quasirents in Corollary 1 reflect managers' heterogeneity, similarly to Berk and Green (2004).

-3.3Implications of the model with observable effort
+2.3 Implications of the model with observable effort

-3.3.1Growth and compensation in the innovative sector

-As long as there is no negative shock, confidence in the innovation increases, i.e., θ_t decreases.
+2.3.1 Growth and compensation in the innovative sector.
+As long as there is no negative shock, confidence in the innovation increases, that is, θ_t decreases.
 Proposition 1 implies that this leads to an increase in the mass of agents hired to manage investments.
 When θ_t gets lower than $\hat{\theta}$, the innovation is perceived to be so strong that, even with low effort, it can outperform self-investment.

-This spurs the entry of relatively inefficient managers, planning to exert low effort.
+This spurs the entry of relatively inefficient managers, who are planning to exert low effort.
 This, in turn, can induce an increase in the growth of the innovative sector.
 As long as $\theta_t > \hat{\theta}$, the size of the innovative sector is $F(\alpha_t)$.
 Thus, the growth of the innovative sector is given by